JoranJix/Undressify/README.md

 ### Version 1.57

-- adding extender.lsl with additional functions for the API
+- adding extender.lsl with additional functions for the API to bring back functinalities
 - changed internal functrions and made some code optimisation